gatsbyjs/gatsby/text/0000-remove-special-layout-components.md

 maintaining our codebase for maintainers — all for no benefit over using normal React components.
 Many people report that they didn't realize the special layout components existed so they followed the proposed pattern of creating a layout component which they imported into pages.
+We should be very wary whenever we realize we've badly reimplemented a basic React pattern :-)

 # Detailed design